Mohiitsonii/Quote-genrating/README.md

-Knowing is not enough, we must apply.
-Willing is not enough, we must do. | **by Johann Wolfgang von Goethe**
+Wherever there is danger, there lurks opportunity; wherever there is opportunity, there lurks danger.
+The two are inseparable. | **by Earl Nightingale**